WaseelSharar/WaseelSharar/README.md

 ## 🚀 About Me
-I want to become a python programmer
+I want to become a programmer

 ## 🛠 Skills